MichaelCurrin/vue-router-quickstart/README.md

 # Vue Router Quickstart
 > Template for a multi-page Vue app

-This project was generated using:
+This project was generated using the GUI:

 ```sh
 $ vue ui